Jayd-H/AdvancedCourseworkWeeklyAssignments/Week4/README.md

 Notice how `a` and `b` are initialized with values 10 and 20, and that pointer `p` is assigned a hexadecimal value.
 This value is the memory location of `a`.

 Open a **Memory window**.
 Copy the value of `p` into the address field of the **Memory window** and confirm that you are looking at variable `a` in memory.

+### Answer
+I added the line of code ``` *p = 100; ``` where the comment for adding code was.
+I put a breakpoint on the first line and stepped through until I got the memory address of integer 'a' through integer pointer 'p', '0x006FFA44'.
+I pasted this address into a memory window and saw where in memory the integer was stored.

 ---